2014 Summer Concert Series!

 - Bring your blanket or chair, and perhaps bug spray!

-– There is a parking lot at the State Street entrance, and parking along State Street and West Street- within 2 blocks of the park entrance.
-Update: We have permission again this year from Penn Medicine, just next to the park entrance, to use their parking lot!
+- There is a parking lot at the State Street entrance, along State Street and West Street, and we have permission again this year from Penn Medicine, just next to the park entrance, to use their parking lot!
 Thank you, Penn Medicine!

 - We encourage you to walk or take public transportation: the main entrance is just 2 blocks from the end of the Media trolley line, or less than a .6 mile walk from the Media train station.